World-Of-Programming-And-Technology/PythonAI/README.md

 # Python AI

-Create AI Brain with PythonAI
+Create AI Brain with PythonAI.
+Easy to use and opensource.

 ## Install